Self-employment: Summary of differences between tax credits and UC

 Mandatory or optional use of accounting basis

-The cash basis is optional and businesses can elect to use it on an annual basis.
+The cash basis is optional and businesses can elect not to use it on an annual basis (for the 2024/25 tax year onwards).
+However, certain trades are not allowed to use the cash basis.
 Alternatively businesses can use the ‘accruals basis’ (generally accepted accountancy practice).

 There is no choice on how the monthly accounts are prepared for DWP – they must conform to the Universal Credit regulations.